mikeoverbay/TankExporter/README.md

 https://github.com/mikeoverbay/TankExporter/issues/23

+## Version 121:
+Fixed an issue with blacked out normal maps that were converted during FBX export.
+The alpha is now 1.0 unless it stores masking values.

 ## Version 120:
 WG moved the location of the tank detail textures.
 This screwed up lighting.
 I finally fixed it.